 Paul Farmer, Chief Executive of Mind, said: “We know that young people experiencing mental health problems for the first time may struggle to know where to go for support.
 That’s why we are so thankful to Bupa for funding this information to equip young people with the tools they need to better look after their mental health.”

-Resources on topics such as understanding feelings, opening up and talking to your doctor are already available to everybody at www.mind.org.uk/childrenandyoungpeople and more will be developed over the course of the partnership.
+Resources on topics such as understanding feelings, opening up and talking to your doctor are already available to everybody on the Mind website and more will be developed over the course of the partnership.

 Bupa recently launched its Family Mental Healthline for parents and carers, where trained advisors and nurses provide support and advice on how to talk openly about mental health and what to do next.